-|Gameplay||How well the game mechanics work (player controls, game action, interface, etc.)||4.0|
+|Gameplay||How well the game mechanics work and the game plays.||3.6|

-|Personal Slant||How much you personally like the game, regardless of other attributes||4.4|
+|Personal Slant||A personal rating of the game, regardless of other attributes||3.6|

-|Sound / Music||The quality of the sound effects and/or music composition||4.0|
+|Sound / Music||The quality of the sound effects and/or music composition||3.4|

 Critic ReviewsMobyRanks are listed below.
 You can read here for more information about MobyRank.

-The Video Game Critic
+The Video Game Critic (May 03, 2008)

 The crude audio effects are another black eye.
 The rhythmic "cadence" sounds like a constipated robot, and the explosions sound like rubber bands and trashcan lids.
 Once you get on a roll, it sounds like you're beating up the black guy from the Police Academy movies!
 After my original disparaging review of this game, a thoughtful reader informed me that I should play this using the track-ball controller.
 I'm glad I did, because the track-ball provides a fine degree of precision that even surpasses the arcade game!
 In fact, if you own one of these massive controllers, you can safely bump up the grade by not one but two whole letter grades!
 On a side note, my friend Mike taught me an alternate way of playing Galaxian - by not shooting at all!
 That's right, this "boogie style" of play is done by touching the missile on the tip of your cannon to oncoming aliens.
 Now there's a challenge!